zelon88/HRCloud2/CONTRIBUTING.md

 --WE WILL NOT CONSIDER--
 Any contribution that requires a connection to external or 3rd party servers or services.
-This includes Google Cloud, AWS, or any other PaaS or SaaS service that the cannot be included as a local dependency.
+This includes Google Cloud, AWS, or any other PaaS or SaaS service that cannot be included as a local dependency.

 --NICE TO HAVE--